vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/Provision/DiscoveryMechanisms/mappingfile.rst

 .. note::
     * The header fields mentioned above are case sensitive.
-    * The service tags provided are not validated.
-Ensure the correct service tags are provided.
+    * The service tags provided in the mapping file are not validated by Omnia.
+Ensure that correct service tags are provided.
+Incorrect service tags can cause unexpected failures.
     * The hostnames provided should not contain the domain name of the nodes.
     * All fields mentioned in the mapping file are mandatory except ``bmc_ip``.
     * The MAC address provided in ``pxe_mapping_file.csv`` should refer to the PXE NIC on the target nodes.